-UC Blue Ash College is marking its 50th Anniversary of inspiring student success during the 2017-18 academic year with a variety of special events and celebrations.
-Join us in taking a look back at how our college was founded and review some of the important timelines that have occurred over the past 50 years as we have inspired and impacted the lives of our more than 20,000 alumni.
+UC Blue Ash College marked its 50th Anniversary of inspiring student success during the 2017-18 academic year with a variety of special events and celebrations.
+Take a look back at how our college was founded, and review some of the important timelines that have occurred over the past 50 years as we have inspired and impacted the lives of our more than 20,000 alumni.

 The University of Cincinnati created the college (formerly Raymond Walters College) as a result of the federal Higher Education Act that became law in 1965.
 The legislation helped increase access to higher education for low and middle-income students by strengthening the educational resources for colleges and universities.
 In Ohio, those resources were invested into existing public universities to create regional colleges that are open access and offer low tuition.

 UC Blue Ash College officially opened with its first classes on September 25, 1967.
 There were 632 students on that first day; today UC Blue Ash is the largest regional college in Ohio with an enrollment of just under 5,000 students.
 It offers an authentic UC education; nearly 50 academic degree programs, including bachelor’s degrees; and countless opportunities for students to grow, both inside and outside the classroom.

 The scenic UC Blue Ash campus is located in the thriving suburb of Blue Ash, Ohio.
 It features six buildings that cover 135 acres in a park-like setting.
 The newest addition to the campus, Progress Hall, was completed in summer 2017.
 The two-story, 16,000 square-foot building includes innovative classroom design for flexible teaching options, eight new classrooms, and 19 new faculty offices.

 UC acquires land that was originally designated to become the Blue Ash Airport as the future site for its new ‘off-campus’ branch.